-Angela Chen specializes in Human-Centered Artificial Intelligence (HAI), focusing on Human-AI Interaction.
-She is passionate about developing technologies that enhance human well-being.
-Her current work centers on creating AI agents to make mental health services more accessible.
+Angela Chen specializes in Human-Centered Artificial Intelligence (HAI), with a focus on Human-AI Interaction.
+Her doctoral research centers on developing AI agents to make mental health services more accessible.
+She is passionate about creating technologies for human well-being.

 Education